giantswarm/crossplane-gs-apis/crossplane.giantswarm.io/xnetworks/docs/peeredvpc.md

     allowPublic: false
 ```

-- `subnetsets` specify how to slice the VPC Cidr blocks
+- `subnetsets` specify how to slice the VPC CIDR blocks
   - `availabilityZones` a list of single characters identifying the availability
     zones to build the VPC resources in
   - `cidrs` A list of prefixes and details on how to slice them.
 The first entry